Ms-Njuguna/Phase-1-Project/README.md

 - App loads and fetches products from the Makeup API.

-- Buttons are generated dynamically for selected brands.
+- Buttons are generated dynamically for filtering brands based on brand type, price and product type.

 - When a brand is clicked:

-    -Up to 9 products are displayed in cards.
+    -All the specific brand products are displayed in cards.

-    -Cards include images, shades, price, and description hover effects.
+    -Cards include images, price, brand and add to cart button.

-    -Clicking Buy Now:
+    -Clicking add to cart:

-        -Adds the product to the order summary.
+        -Adds the product to the cart.

-        -Calculates and updates the total cost.
+        -Calculates and updates the total cost of all products.

-        -Users can remove items or checkout via a form.
+        -Users can remove items, increase product quantity or checkout from the cart.

--On submit:
+-On checkout:

-    -Name & email are validated (with type="email" and required inputs).

-    -Order list is cleared and total resets.
+    -Cart is cleared and total resets.